0

 The interest rate on taxes purchased at the tax lien sale is nine percentage points above the discount rate paid to the Federal Reserve Bank on September 1st.
 The rate on the certificate will remain the same for the life of that certificate.

-The rate of return for certificates sold in 2023 is 15%.
+The rate of return for certificates sold in 2023 was 15%.

 Following the Sale

 You will receive a listing or copies showing each tax lien you purchased.
 The original certificates will be held in our office for safekeeping.
 If the taxes in ensuing years become delinquent, you will be notified in July and given the opportunity to endorse (pay and add) the taxes to the certificates you hold.
 You will receive the same interest rate on subsequent taxes as on the original certificate.
 When tax liens are redeemed, a check will be forwarded to you for the amount of tax purchased plus interest from the month of sale to the month of redemption.
 You will not be refunded any premiums.
-The redemption period for real estate taxes is three years from the date of the original tax sale.
 You will receive a 1099 showing the amount of redemption interest paid to you.
 A copy is also sent to the IRS.

 Colorado State Statutes